Kron4ek/Wine-Builds/README.md

 virtually the same as Proton in Steam, but opposed to Steam's Proton, these builds work without Steam Runtime.

-It contains many useful patches, especially for better gaming experience.
+**Proton** contain many useful patches, primarily for better gaming experience.

 ---